-Article 7 requires manufacturers placing LMT batteries, rechargeable industrial batteries with a capacity above 2 kWh and electric vehicle batteries on the EU market to perform a carbon footprint declaration for each battery model per manufacturing plant.
-This CF declaration will be applicable from 18 months after entry into force of the regulation for EV batteries, 30 months after entry into force for rechargeable industrial batteries except those with exclusively external storage, 60 months after entry into force for LMT batteries, and 84 months after entry into force for rechargeable industrial batteries with external storage (see Figure 20).
+Article 7 requires manufacturers placing LMT batteries, rechargeable industrial batteries with a capacity greater than 2 kWh and electric vehicle batteries on the EU market to perform a carbon footprint declaration for each battery model per manufacturing plant.
+This CF declaration will be applicable from

+- EV batteries: 18 February 2025, - Rechargeable industrial batteries except those with exclusively external storage: 18 February 2026, - LMT batteries : 18.
+August 2028, and - Rechargeable industrial batteries with external storage: 18 August 2030 (see Figure 16).

 The CF declaration must be accompanied by a carbon footprint technical documentation and be in accordance with the to be published delegated and implementing acts.
 The declared CF is subject to the conformity assessment of batteries with requirements set in Article 17 and the responsible economic operator must provide the EU declaration of conformity in line with Article 18.
 The declaration shall contain, at least: